timruiterkamp/UTZ-discovery/README.md

 "Help us to better understand and explain how small farmers make a living (and how RA can better support them) "

-## The sub-challenge we chose to focus on:
+## The sub-challenge we chose to focus on

 Describe the social, demographic and economic characteristics of farmer households in particular countries, timeframes or for particular crops.